jlawman/Javascript-Web-Games/README.md

 Requires bootstrap (https://getbootstrap.com/) and sweet alert (https://t4t5.github.io/sweetalert/).

-Note, the PHP files have been kept private due to their inclusion of mySQL passwords.
+Note, the PHP files have been kept private due to their inclusion of MySQL passwords.